 Bachelor of Science | Farmer School of Business

 A productive society requires people who can manage, motivate, and reward human capital.
 Management of human capital is a broadly transferable skill that helps in supervising others, integrating diverse individuals and functions, managing teams, and developing successful individuals and teams to meet organizational goals.

-This major includes courses in communication, leadership, motivation, organizational change and culture, teams, and decision-making.
+This major includes courses in communication, leadership, motivation, organizational change and culture, human capital analytics, and strategic management.

 Oxford, OH 45056